Guilliean Pacheco (she/her) is a full stack writer and editor by day, raconteuse by night.

 Winner, winner, chicken dinner

 I randomly submitted my information on the Coca-Cola Instagram to win a badass retro Sprite jacket several months ago.
 It arrived the day that I was let go.
-I’ll post pictures soon.
+The smile on my face is no indication of my mental health at that moment.
+I was just really amped to have won something like that.

 Squishy like putty